 “You look around and it’s so busy that you don’t know who did it,” he said.
 “It’s sad, but I’m used to it.”

-Even though Thomas and Dietrich don’t necessarily like the unwelcome advances, they both admit to casually flirting with customers and showing off their bodies when necessary.
+Even though Thomas and Jones don’t necessarily like the unwelcome advances, they both admit to casually flirting with customers and showing off their bodies when necessary.

-“One of the direct advantages is that you get to playfully flirt without any obligation,” Dietrich said.
+“One of the direct advantages is that you get to playfully flirt without any obligation,” Jones said.
 “Most people know I’m not going home with them.”

 He said he will banter back and forth with customers, lightly touch their shoulder as he walks by and flirt like he would with a girl.